joshgerdes/jekyll-uno/_drafts/deploy-azure-firewall-mon-to-a-static-web-app.md

  5. Create or **select** a **Resource Group**
  6. **Type** in the **name** of your Static Web App
  7. For the plan type, we will go with **Free**
- 8. Select your **region** _(this is the staging environment used to create your resource so it can then be replicated geographically)_.
+ 8. Please select your **region** _(this is the staging environment used to create your resource so the Azure Static Web App can then be replicated geographically)_.
  9. Select **Source**, as **GitHub**
 10. Click **Sign in** with **GitHub** _(and sign in with an account with access to the GitHub Repository fork of azure-firewall-mon created earlier)_.
 11. **Authorise** the **Azure Static Web Apps** to have access to your repositories